BFergerson/Beam/README.md

 ## Sending Messages ##

+Sending a message will send a message and block waiting for a response.

 To create and send a BasicMessage to the server from client
 ```java
 ExampleMessage exampleMessage = new ExampleMessage ();